 There is a maximum of two applicants under Help to Buy.

-If you are applying as a single, single parent or single legal guardian and your personal circumstances later change, you can add a partner, relative or friend to own the home with you and be a participant under Help to Buy so long as they meet the eligibility requirements.
+If you are applying as a single, single parent or single legal guardian and your personal circumstances later change, you can add a partner, relative or friend to own the home with you and be a Participant under Help to Buy so long as they meet the eligibility requirements.
 This includes assessing whether your combined income is below the Scheme's income thresholds.

 The Participating Lenders can be viewed here.
 The panel of lenders for Help to Buy will be reviewed and updated gradually over the coming months.
 Help to Buys is only available through a Participating Lender.